laurenngo/foodli/README.md

 Oustanding issues-in-progress:

-- Flash/error messages
-- Stalling during load for some pages (may be related to above)
+- results overlay readability
+- Home page with directions
+- Delete buttons for ingredients
+- Delete-all button for ingredients?
-- Validations
+- Validations(?)
 - Responsive pages
+- stalling on no input for ing